moveit/moveit2_tutorials/doc/examples/setup_assistant/setup_assistant_tutorial.rst

 .. image:: setup_assistant_panda_planning_groups_gripper.png
    :width: 700px

+Note: It is possible to build move groups composed of other move groups with the *Add Subgroup option*.
+This can be beneficial in cases where multiple move groups need to be controlled together, such as when planning for simultaneous motions of multi-arm systems.

 Step 5: Add Robot Poses
 -----------------------

-The Setup Assistant allows you to add certain fixed poses into the configuration.
-This helps if, for example, you want to define a certain position of the robot as a **Home** position.
+The Setup Assistant allows us to add predefined poses to the robot's configuration.
+This can be useful if it is desirable to define a specific poses of the robot as its **inital** or **ready** poses.
+The robot can be commanded to move to predefined poses later using the MoveIt API.

 * Click on the *Robot Poses* pane.